neondatabase/website/content/docs/guides/deno.md

 curl http://localhost:8000/books
 ```

-The `cURL` command should return the following results:
+The `cURL` command should return the following data:

 ```json
 [